Best Sleep Positions During Pregnancy - Baby Chick

 Images via Chelsea Renee Photography

-When sleeping on your side, I’m a big advocate of finding a good pregnancy pillow that will keep you comfortable throughout the night.
-As you can see, when you’re lying on your left side, you can keep your legs and knees bent and put one side of the pregnancy pillow between your legs.
+When sleeping on your side, I’m a big advocate for finding a good pregnancy pillow to help keep you comfortable throughout the night.
+As you can see in the image above, you can bend your knees and place one side of the pregnancy pillow between your legs for extra support.
 I’ll demonstrate the other sleep positions using the pillow shown below.

 2. Add Support With Pillows